 At Help Scout, we’ve always viewed “content” as another avenue to help customers get the results they need.
-With 2 million visitors in 2014, we thought it might be helpful to draw back the curtains in hopes that it would be useful for your writing.
+With three million visitors in 2015, we thought it might be helpful to draw back the curtains in hopes that it would be useful for your writing.

 Capturing two years of publishing in one essay took some thinking.
 That’s a lot of conversations, planning, tattered notebooks, and editorial debates to nail down.